paulczar/paulczar.github.io-source/content/blog/future-of-kubernetes-is-virtual-machines/index.md

 ![Kubernetes Architecture](./k8s-arch.png)

 Abstractions leak.
 A platform built on top of containers will inherit many of the soft tenancy aspects of containers.
-Platforms built on top of hard multi-tenancy Virtual Machines all inherit that hard tenancy (VMWare, Amazon Web Services, Openstack, etc).
+Platforms built on top of hard multi-tenancy Virtual Machines all inherit that hard tenancy (VMware, Amazon Web Services, OpenStack, etc).

 The Kubernetes cluster itself becomes the line of "Hard Tenanacy".
 This leads to the emerging pattern of "many clusters" rather than "one big shared" cluster.
 Its not uncommon to see customers of Google's GKE Service have dozens of Kubernetes clusters deployed for multiple teams.
 Often each developer gets their own cluster.
 This kind of behavior leads to a shocking amount of Kubesprawl.